Joao2Pereira1/Learning-Projects/TerminalApp/README.md

 # ⚡ Flash Terminal

 A desktop application built in **Python** with **PyQt5**, simulating an interactive terminal interface for safe and advanced local file system navigation.
-The project follows strict Model-View-Controller (MVC) architecture, implements a dynamic runtime style engine, features system command autocompletion, and serializes user session preferences via a persistent JSON database.
+The project follows strict Model-View-Controller (MVC) architecture, implements a dynamic runtime style engine, features system command autocompletion, and serializes user session preferences via a persistent JSON file.

 ## Overview & Functionality

 This application is a practical desktop system utility designed to test raw command-line text parsing, runtime stylesheet injection, interactive keyboard event monitoring, and dynamic persistent configurations in a graphical environment.

 - **Core Feature:** The user inputs text expressions into a terminal line.
-Upon submission, the app splits and lowercases tokens to match safe backend actions, rendering output blocks in real time.
+Upon submission, the app parses the input to match backend actions, rendering the output in real time.

 - **Persistent Sessions:** User preferences (background color, text hex codes, and font scaling parameters) are kept safe across application restarts along with a continuous keyboard command history buffer.

-- **Data Optimization:** Commands are evaluated using individual argument validation loops inside the controller flow rather than generic global catchers.
-This ensures complex instructions containing multi-token strings remain fully intact.
+- **Parameter & Command Validation:** Instead of a generic input checker, each command is evaluated individually.
+The controller identifies the command, verifies the exact number of required arguments, and validates their format.
+This targeted validation prevents crashes and ensures complex, multi-word inputs are processed without being cut off.

 ## User Interface (Qt)

-The graphical user interface was initially designed visually using **Qt Designer** and subsequently customized through code adjustments.
+The graphical user interface was initially designed visually using **Qt Designer** and some details were changed through code.

 ### Interface Architecture (Main Window)